ablanco1950/SKLEARN_HitRate_vs_Sensitivity/README.md

-Using the Sklearn classifiers: Naive Bayes, Gradient Forest and Adaboost, extraordinary success rates are observed, but with loss of sensitivity.
+Using the Sklearn classifiers: Naive Bayes, Random Forest, Adaboost and Gradient Boost, good success rates are observed in a very simple manner.
+In this work sensitivity is also considered.

 Requirements: